Tender (RFx)

 Circular Economy Procurement Framework

-This framework from the Ellen MacArthur Foundation outlines circular intervention points at each stage of the procurement cycle.
-Stage 5 provides a short checklist of questions to guide your selection process.
+This framework by the Ellen MacArthur Foundation outlines circular intervention points at each stage of the procurement cycle.

-Sustainability Issue Snapshots Tool cover
+Sustainability Issue Snapshots cover

-Sustainability Issue Snapshots Tool
+Sustainability Issue Snapshots